Armored Heart: L'Odeur de l'Amour

 “Well, I promised to settle your nerves, didn’t I?
 Stick one end in your mouth.”

-“Oh, don’t be so boring!” urged the priestess.
-“I’m a priestess of Huin, growing things on the roof of a damn monastery of Ishi.
+“Oh, don’t be so boring!”
+Urged the priestess.
+“I’m a priestess of Hayer, growing things on the roof of a damn monastery of Ishara.
 It’s not poison, toots.
 It’ll help, I promise!”

 “Right now, I’m more nervous about this than–”